-At this time, the Company does not believe its size and limited scope of operations requires a formal compensation committee and the Board as a whole is responsible for determining all forms of compensation (including long-term incentive in the form of stock options) to be granted to the Company's executive officers and to the directors to ensure such arrangements reflect the responsibilities and risks associated with each position.
-In addition, any compensation to be paid to executive officers who are also directors must be approved by the disinterested directors thereby providing the independent directors with significant input into compensation decisions.

-See Part 4 "STATEMENT OF EXECUTIVE COMPENSATION - VENTURE ISSUER - Oversight and Description of Director and Named Executive Officer Compensation" above for a discussion of the Company's philosophy, objectives and processes with respect to executive compensation.
+The CCGNC Committee is responsible for, inter alia, making recommendations to the Board on all forms of compensation (including long-term incentive in the form of stock options) to be granted to the Company's executive officers and to the directors to ensure such arrangements reflect the responsibilities and risks associated with each position.
+See the heading "Oversight and Description of Director and Named Executive Officer Compensation" in the Company's "STATEMENT OF EXECUTIVE COMPENSATION - VENTURE ISSUER" attached as Exhibit "A" to this Information Circular for a discussion of the Company's philosophy, objectives and processes with respect to executive compensation.